MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-planning-with-without-locations.md

     If no, then:

-    The item is planned according to: Reordering Policy =  *Lot-for-Lot*, Include Stock =  *Yes*, all other planning parameters = Empty.
+    The item is planned according to: Reordering Policy =  *Lot-for-Lot*, Include Inventory =  *Yes*, all other planning parameters = Empty.
 (Items using reordering policy  *Order* remain using  *Order* as well as the other settings.)

 > [!NOTE]
 > This minimal alternative only covers the exact demand.
 Any planning parameters defined are ignored.